Structure of the PyObjC package

 help in wrapping all of Cocoa.

 Scripts used during building and/or development of PyObjC.

 Scripts that are usefull for users of PyObjC

 The Objective-C rules for reference counts are pretty easy: A small number

 of class methods (alloc, allocWithZone:, copy, ...) transfer object ownership

 to the caller.
 For all other objects you have to call 'retain' if you want

 to keep a reference.
 This includes all factory methods (e.g.

-We currently automatically convert from Python strings to NSStrings (and
+We currently automaticly convert from Python strings to NSStrings (and back).

 string to Unicode.
-If may be useful to try to convert to a normal string
+If may be usefull to try to convert to a normal string

 (using [NSString dataUsingEncoding:allowLossyConversion:]) and only return